DeDop/dedop-core/docs/introduction.rst

 Delay Doppler Altimeter Data
 ============================

-The recent development of SAR altimetry, or more properly Delay Doppler altimetry, as implemented on CryoSat-2 and soon to be operated on Sentinel-3, opens an exciting new era for the scientific community.
-This new approach offers to scientists an opportunity to develop new processing schemes and derive new and improved products, and so maximise the benef its of the measurements available from upcoming missions.
+The recent development of SAR altimetry, or more properly Delay Doppler altimetry, as first implemented on CryoSat-2 and now also operated on Sentinel-3, opens an exciting new era for the scientific community.
+This new approach offers to scientists an opportunity to develop new processing schemes and derive new and improved products, and so maximise the benefits of the measurements available from upcoming missions.
 Historically, in conventional altimetry, the understanding of the Level 1b processor was the responsibility of the instrument engineers with system expertise.
 This was logical as the subsequent levels of processing only needed the results produced by the Level 1b processor